Gavin1937/ShareTitle/README.md

 ### frontend path: `/sharetitle`

-Simply open [http://localhost:8080/sharetitle](http://localhost:8080/sharetitle) and start navigating
+Simply visit [http://localhost:8080/sharetitle](http://localhost:8080/sharetitle) and start navigating

 If you set `require_auth` to true in [config.json](#configjson) you will be redirect to [http://localhost:8080/login](http://localhost:8080/login) with a login frontend.

-Register feature does not come with project, you need to manually edit database.
+Register feature does not come with the application, you need to manually edit database.

 If you really want a register page, checkout [next section](#enable-register)